Dynamic Appointment Scheduling: Heterogeneous exponential case

 The mean of $B_i$, denoting the service requirement of client $i\in\{1,\ldots,n\}$, is $\mu_i^{-1}\in(0,\infty)$.
 For ease we assume that all $\mu_i$ are distinct; later in the section, we comment on the case that some of the $\mu_i$ coincide.
 In the sequel, we will intensively use, for $k=1,2,\ldots$, $\ell=0,1,\ldots$ and $s\geqslant 0$, the following notation for the density of the sum of independent exponentially distributed random variables:

-with ${\rm E}_j$ denoting an exponentially distributed random variable with mean $\mu_j^{-1}$.
-The following lemma shows that this density can be written as a mixture of exponential terms, with the $\mu_j$ in the exponent; it should be noted that the corresponding weights are not necessarily positive.
-It is in principle possible to derive a closed-form expression for $\varphi_{k\ell}(s)$; this result is included in the appendix.
+Here ${\rm E}_j$ denotes an exponentially distributed random variable with mean $\mu_j^{-1}$.
+The following lemma shows that this density can be written as a mixture of exponential terms, with the $\mu_j$ in the exponent.
+It should be noted that the corresponding weights are not necessarily positive.
+It is in principle possible to derive a closed-form expression for $\varphi_{k\ell}(s)$; this result is included in \tredd{Appendix \ref{app:proofs}}.

 \begin{lemma} For $k=1,2,\ldots$ and $\ell=0,1,\ldots$ and $s\geqslant 0$, there are constants $c_{k\ell j}\in {\mathbb R}$, with $j=k,\ldots,k+\ell$, such that

 The coefficients $c_{k\ell j}$ are given recursively through $c_{k0k}=\mu_k$ and